NexGenCloud/hyperstack-sdk-javascript/docs/KeypairApi.md

 Delete key pair

 Permanently deletes a specified key pair.
-Include the key pair ID in the request path to remove the designated key pair.
+Provide the key pair ID in the path to remove the designated key pair.

 ### Example